-2. Tear open funnel end (Point A).
+2. Tear open funnel end at desired point (Either of the Point A).
 Tear open tip end (Point B).
-Clean the urethral opening and surrounding area
+Clean the urethral opening and surrounding area.

 Preparation

 Using dominant hand, place thumb and forefinger over viewing window so you can feel and pinch the catheter through the sleeve.